I'm a professional tarot reader with 23 years of experience. For me, tarot is a fascinating system that reflects all human life.

 The "Earth-Mother" Queen

-The Queen of Pentacles, also known as the Queen of Coins, is the epitome of the 'earth mother' and is closely aligned to the Empress.
+The Queen of Pentacles, also known as the Queen of Coins, and in playing cards, the Queen of Diamonds, is the epitome of the 'earth mother' and is closely aligned to the Empress.
 Come into her kitchen and get to know her.

 Symbolism of the Queen of Coins

 Trickster, fertility, eternity

 When the Queen of Coins shows up in a reading, she could represent a real person or she might be a 'stand-in' for the Empress, especially if that card has already appeared.
 It's possible that the card could be the seeker herself, or perhaps it means that the seeker needs to take on some of the traits of the Queen in order to deal with whatever situation they find themselves in.

 If the card appears reversed (upside-down) it might be a warning to watch out for someone who is not acting in the seeker's best interests.

 There is so much to say about this card.
 She is definitely one of my favourites.
 The Queen of Pents is often thought of as the earth-mother type.
 She's not a hippie.
 She's your regular mom who organizes you, advises you and keeps a warm and loving home for you.